rackfx/queue-light/README.md

 #### queue.push(data,cb)

 Push new data into the queue, and mark it "in queue" (0).
 Returns the entire queue.
+CB returns err or item.

+#### queue.setReady(item,cb)

+Set the item as ready.
+CB returns err or item.

 #### queue.pull(cb)

-Pull the oldest item out of the queue and mark it as "in progress" (1)
+Pull the oldest item out of the queue and mark it as "in progress" (1).
+CB returns err or item.

 #### queue.finish(item,cb)

 Remove item from queue.
 If finishedFilename is set, the item will be added to the finished items JSON file and marked "Completed" (2)
+CB returns err or item.

 #### queue.return(item,cb)

 Return an item back to the queue, marking it "in queue" (0)

 ### more methods: